 The Antidote Agent oversees integration with your other software applications.
 It provides a menu with management options for certain elements related to integration, such as context-menu content or the Antidote toolbar.
 In Windows, the Antidote Agent can be found in the notification area of the taskbar, next to the clock.
 On a Mac, it is located in the menu bar.
-On both platforms, it is represented by a small Antidote flask icon (in Windows; in Windows; in a Mac).
+On both platforms, it is represented by a small Antidote flask icon (🔏 in Windows; 👗 on a Mac).
 For more details on using the Antidote Agent, click the Use tab.